 Due to how HDR resources participate and deliver into the energy market, baselines are required to determine settlements for each HDR resource when they are activated to provide demand response.
 A baseline is an approximation of a resource's consumption profile that is used to estimate what the resource would have been consuming had a DR activation not taken place.
+For C&I HDRs, it is calculated by using the measurement data from historical period that meet the criteria of suitable business days (refer to Standard Baseline: High 15 of 20 with in-day adjustment below).
+For residential HDRs, baselines are determined using measurement data from a set of residential contributors pre-selected as part of the control group (refer to Section 6.2.1 of Market Manual, Part

-It is calculated by using the measurement data from historical period that meet the criteria of suitable business days.
-For greater clarity, if the data is missing (i.e. measurement data was not submitted), we will assume that the consumption for the interval is 0 when calculating the baseline.
+12: Demand Response Auction for more details).
+For greater clarity, if the data is missing (i.e. measurement data was not submitted), we will assume that the consumption for the interval is zero (0) when calculating the baseline.
 We will calculate baselines for each HDR resource for the hours in which there were activations.
-Baselines are used in the assessment of Capacity Charges and Dispatch Charges.
+Baselines are used in the assessment of capacity charges and dispatch charges.